 Green enchiladas with chicken are a meal in one, but here are a couple of ideas of how you can serve:

 - Toppings.
-I love to serve my enchiladas topped with sour cream, salsa verde, diced avocado, cilantro, and sour cream.
+I love to serve my enchiladas topped with sour cream, salsa verde or roasted chili corn salsa, diced avocado, cilantro, and sour cream.
 You could add any favorite topping that you want though!

 - A simple side salad with shredded lettuce, diced tomatoes, green onion, olives, and salad dressing made by mixing sour cream and salsa verde.